Ezra Moseley: Later life

 After retiring from cricket, Moseley coached at The St. Michael School.
-There, he was instrumental in the development of Jason Holder, who went on to become captain of the West Indies cricket team.
+There, he was instrumental in the development of Jason Holder, who went on to captain the West Indies cricket team.
 He also served as a selector for the men's and women's squad of the Barbados national cricket team.
 He was the assistant coach of the women's team when they won the 2016 ICC Women's World Twenty20.

-Moseley died on 6 February 2021 in Christ Church at the age of 63, one month and one day after his birthday.
+Moseley died on 6 February 2021 in Christ Church at the age of 63.
 He was hit by a vehicle while cycling for exercise and died at the scene.
 On Monday, February 8, 2021, a day of remembrance was held at The St. Michael School to celebrate his life.